What is Axe Throwing?

 At the end of the game, the higher score wins.
 In leagues, matches are 2 out of 3 games with players switching sides after each game.
 In tournaments, matches can be as long as 4 out of 7.

-Leagues at Total Axe are usually 8 weeks, and cost $100/person.
+Leagues at Total Axe are usually 8 weeks long, running all year.
 Leagues are solo, meaning throwers compete individually, not as a team.
 Each person plays 1-on-1 matches against everyone else participating in the league.
-Every week, league members get 30 minutes of warm-up time, then play 4 matches consisting of 3 games.
+Every week, league members get an hour of warm-up time, then play 4 matches consisting of 3 games.
 The final week is a double-elimination tournament for the league championship, trophy, and a gift card.

 Our leagues are open to anyone who wants to play!
 Skill levels run from the first time thrower all the way up to our seasoned pros who have thrown for a few years.
 For some of our throwers, leagues were their first experience with an axe!